SCHOOL OF MUSIC FACULTY

 His musical philosophy has opened up many musical possibilities for him.
 Walicki has collaborated with a variety of artists in the classical, pop, theater, film, and dance worlds, such as Lydia Lunch, Dora Ohrenstein, the Doug Elkins Dance Company, Emmy winning producer/director Mark Obenhaus, American Opera Projects, and Bermuda Triangle.
 He was the founder and composer of the Ken Valitsky Ensemble, which has included Regina Carter and Thomas Chapin as members.

 Previously, besides being on the faculty at New York University, Walicki taught composition in Istanbul, Turkey at the Center for Advanced Music Techniques (MIAM), a department of Istanbul Technical University.
 Currently, he lives in Southern California with his wife and son, and the family cat Fatihye.
-He is a practicing Vajrayana Buddhist and Associate Professor and director of the composition/theory program at California State University, Fullerton.
+He is a practicing Vajrayana Buddhist and Professor and director of the composition/theory program at California State University, Fullerton.
 Walicki’s music is available on Knitting Factory Works, C.R.I., CRS Artists, and Channel Records.

 Send an email to Ken Walicki